ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 todo:Search filters by operator maybe too todo:Mobile app         | 60%+ bookings are mobile
 todo: add cancellation policy, check screenshot for no refundable, no changes..for basic, add fee for cancellation garantee
-todo: add Pre-departure reminder emails todo:add sentry for mobile todo:do we use it Code scanning: CodeQL Action v2 is now retired
+todo: add Pre-departure reminder emails:done todo:add sentry for mobile todo:do we use it Code scanning: CodeQL Action v2 is now retired
-todo: why this is blank page http://localhost:8010/docs todo:in search page that shows ferries price shown per adult, try to show all prices for all passenger in search page take in consideration passenger type and may put total in frontend and mobile todo:passenger inforamtion collapse automatically without saving data todo:add modify booking in booking detail page todo:when choose two vehicule should could choose 2 same or different type
+todo: why this is blank page http://localhost:8010/docs todo:in search page that shows ferries price shown per adult, try to show all prices for all passenger in search page take in consideration passenger type and may put total in frontend and mobile:done todo:passenger inforamtion collapse automatically without saving data todo:add modify booking in booking detail page todo:when choose two vehicule should could choose 2 same or different type::done

-todo:from payment page i have amount of 529 to pay i go back to detail page and added cabins etc amount become 1036 example but when i go again to payment i see the old price 529 to pay, correct this please and verify all details
+todo:from payment page i have amount of 529 to pay i go back to detail page and added cabins etc amount become 1036 example but when i go again to payment i see the old price 529 to pay, correct this please and verify all details:done
 --------------------
 TODO mobile:
 -gmail login